aki5/libjson5/README.md

 [![Build Status](https://travis-ci.org/aki5/libjson5.svg?branch=master)](https://travis-ci.org/aki5/libjson5)

-# Libjson5 - a JSON parser for me, by me
+# Libjson5 - a tiny JSON parser with type checking

-This is the fifth JSON parser library I've written in C. The previous versions have been lost in acquisitions etc, so I'm making this one open source.
-It is intended to be part of a bridge between my hobby obsessions and web browsers.
+This is the fifth JSON parser library I've written in C. The previous versions have been lost as closed source, so I'm making this one open.
+It is intended to be part of a bridge between some of my hobby obsessions and web browsers.

+A distinguishing feature of libjson5 is that it supports type checking against a partially supported JSON schema.

+Using a schema can give higher confidence that data stored in a key-value store satisfies some basic structural requirements.

 The recognized language is standard JSON, with support for the following extras